wing5wong/kamar-directory-services/readme.md

-# KAMAR Directory Service Example
+# KAMAR Directory Services Package

+The package providing Kamar Directory Services functionality to the https://github.com/wing5wong/kamar-directory-service example app
+Add this package to a Laravel app and begin receiving directory service updates.

 ## Initial Configuration
 Set the values for the following in your `.env` file: